heapwolf/bale/README.md

 # SYNOPSIS
-A binary executable that compiles modules of C++ code.
+A binary executable that transpiles modules of C++ code.

 # MOTIVATION